Resume for Carpenter

 6. Certifications and Training

-If you’ve completed any specific training programs or earned certifications directly related to carpentry, include the details within this category.
-This will prove your commitment to professional advancement and ongoing learning within the field.
+If you’ve attended specific training programs or earned certifications directly related to carpentry, you should list the details on this page.
+This will prove your commitment to professional advancement and ongoing learning in the field.

 Example:

-OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) training on safety practices for construction.
+OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) course of instruction on construction safety protocols.

 | Section | Content |